 Recent studies reflect that almost half of all internet users expect a site to load in no longer than two to three seconds.
 Another study which backs the two-second user attention span showed that over half of internet users would leave a site if it takes just three seconds to load.
 Not only will your eCommerce sales struggle to meet your needs to gain profit from the cost of eCommerce start up, if your website is slow; most customers will not come back to your company’s store if they leave due to dragging load speeds.

 Slow load times can be deadly to any company, much more so if the company’s primary business is eCommerce.
 When a potential customer visits a site to buy a product, they expect that it will be an immediate and uncomplicated transaction.
 When your company sells a product available through digital downloads, they expect the download to be instant, no less than that.

 Inconsistency Means Lost Revenue

 Reducing load times means you customers can get what they want faster, but If you only improve the load time on the site’s homepage, but have failed to do so with the product pages, it is as equally frustrating to users.
 It is quite certain that when a customer waits five seconds for your company’s product page to load, they will leave.
 Why is a higher bounce rate a problem aside from losing a sale or two?
 Google interprets when a user bounces as an indication that your content isn’t exactly what it is supposed to be, or that it is altogether rubbish.
 Your subsequent search engine return page (SERP) rank with Google will plummet.
 If this scenario is played out again, and again it will lead to your website will have fewer visits and even fewer conversions.
-A low SERP rank not only impacts your bottom line but hinders your branding efforts as well.
+A low SERP rank not only impacts your bottom line and eCommerce profit but hinders your branding efforts as well.